RSS

 Waiting until it is too late to downsize a house in London Ontario, has many pitfalls; sometimes, fate decides when it is too late.

+A case in point.
 Relatives of mine loved their home, took pride in their garden and large private backyard.
 They were more than comfortable in their neighbourhood after 30-plus years.
 There came a time when the garden was too much work.
-The snow clearing and repairs around the house became difficult.
-They hired out those jobs for a few years, but the care was never satisfactory to their standards.
+Snow clearing and repairs around the house became more difficult.
+They outsourced those jobs for a few years, but the care never met their standards.

-For years, their adult children and friends suggested they move to a bungalow townhome or semi-assisted living.
+For years, their adult children and friends have suggested they move to a bungalow, a townhome, or a semi-assisted living facility.
 In all respects, stubbornness and pride said no.

 Then, the wear and tear of advancing years started to take its toll.
 Managing the house, the stairs, and the upkeep was too much.
 They listened to their children, sold the house, and moved to a lovely two-bedroom + den retirement building.